 Larry passed in October 2019 and the statue remained in the backyard.
 The house was sold, and the Alexander family felt it was time to find a new home for the statue.

 In early 2021 the Elk Grove Historical Society was approached and asked if they had an interest in a blacksmith statue.
 The historical society had built and completed a blacksmith shop barn in 2017 and decided it would be a perfect adjunct to really draw attention to the area.
 So, this started things in motion to relocate the statue to Heritage Park where the blacksmith shop and museums are all located.
-A cement pad has been poured and that statue will be placed there by the end of April.
+A cement pad has been poured and the statue was transported there in April 5, 2022 by a group of volunteers.

 Throughout his sculpting career Bruce also became a general contractor, did land development, and built homes.
 Bruce quit working for Larry Alexander after about 10 years and became a silent partner for his son Jason’s tree trimming business.
 A couple of years later in 1997 he returned to sculpting full time.